About Sacred Falls

 Anyways, unless you absolutely have to see Sacred Falls from the air, it’s a tough call to determine whether it’s worth a couple hundred dollars to see this jewel of O’ahu.

 That decision was made harder by the fact that this waterfall made our Top 10 Hawaiian Waterfalls List.

-Sacred Falls resided in Sacred Falls State Park (no longer an official state park since its closure).
+Sacred Falls resided in Sacred Falls State Park (no longer an official state park since its closure) on the island of Oahu, Hawaii.
 For information or inquiries about the general area as well as current conditions, you may want to try visiting the Department of Land and Natural Resources (DLNR) website.

 Since I went with Paradise Helicopters to see this waterfall, I’ll give you the directions to their helipad location based on my visit.